cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 Create a sense of safety
 -------------------------

-The magic that makes an unconference work is when people there feel psychologically safe to speak their minds and follow their hearts about where they can offer the most meaningful contribution.
+The magic that makes an open space work is when people there feel psychologically safe to speak their minds and follow their hearts about where they can offer the most meaningful contribution.